-- 4.36 Firms should disclose the letter setting ICG or the PRA buffer to their auditors and may disclose their total ICG to other third parties.
-Otherwise, the PRA expects firms to treat all other information relating to ICG, and all information relating to the PRA buffer, as confidential unless they are required to disclose it by law.
-If firms wish to disclose the letter or any part of it to any third parties (other than their auditors) they should, consistent with Fundamental Rule 7, provide appropriate prior notice to the PRA of the proposed form, timing, nature and purpose of the disclosure.
-PRA does not expect firms to provide prior notice where they only propose to disclose their total ICG - 4.37 Where an immediate market disclosure obligation exists, prior notification to the PRA should not lead to any delay in disclosure.
-But any firm intending to disclose information relating to ICG (except the total ICG) or the buffers should (consistent with Fundamental Rule 7), where reasonably practicable, provide appropriate notice in advance of the proposed disclosure and the reasons for it. - 4.38 The PRA does not advise firms on their market disclosure obligations and firms should seek their own advice on this matter.
-The FCA is responsible for oversight of issuers' compliance with their market disclosure obligations.
+- 5.37 Firms should disclose the PRA's SREP feedback letter setting Pillar 2A capital requirements and, where applicable, the PRA buffer to their auditors.
+The PRA expect firms to publicly disclose the amount and quality of TCR which apply to them at the highest level of consolidation in the UK.
+The PRA also expects RFBs to disclose their TCR on a sub-consolidated basis where an RFB sub-group is established.
+In those circumstances in which Pillar 2A has not been set as a requirement, the PRA expects firms to disclose their total Pillar 1 plus Pillar 2A capital guidance.
+Otherwise, the PRA expects firms to treat all other information relating to TCR, including details of its constituent parts, and all information relating to the PRA buffer, as confidential unless they are required to disclose it by law.
+If firms wish to disclose the PRA's SREP feedback letter or any part of it to any third parties (other than their auditors) they should, consistent with Fundamental Rule 7, provide appropriate prior notice to the PRA of the proposed form, timing, nature and purpose of the disclosure. - 5.38 Where an immediate market disclosure obligation exists, prior notification to the PRA should not lead to any delay in disclosure.
+But any firm intending to disclose information relating to TCR (except the total figure) or the buffers should (consistent with Fundamental